Arjung27/SFM-Learner/README.md

 # Overview
 This repository has been made as a submission for CMSC733 course at UMD.
 This project enhances the results of the original implementation of SfMLearner.
 The base code has been implemented from https://github.com/tinghuiz/SfMLearner.
-The code includes the implementation of SSIM loss and Resnet18 architecture for dpth prediction.
+The code includes the implementation of SSIM loss and Resnet18 architecture for depth prediction.
 The overall results improve by 2% than the original paper.

 # SfMLearner [original readme]
 This codebase implements the system described in the paper: